CMSTrackerDPG/StripHitEfficiency/ShifterTools/README.md

 A pre-analysis of the pile-up is run for removing tree files with large PU variations.
 Then the analysis is done twice.
 The second time the very inefficient modules are masked.
 The results are compared with a predictive model.
 At the end trend plots are produced with`TrendPlots.sh`.

+### Customization

+Some paramaters that can be updated in HitEffDriver.sh:
+- type of read inputs: CALIBTREE or DQM
+- for CALIBTREE : PU_CLEANING for applying the file removal depending on their PU distribution
+- for DQM : GLOBALTAG\_ERA

+- default value of era: like GR23
+- default value of number of input files to be used

+When running on DQM files the grid proxy has to be init. `voms-proxy-init -voms cms -rfc`

 ## TrendPlots.sh

 `./TrendPlots.sh ERA`